Grenada vs St Kitts Citizenship by Investment Program Analysis

 Investment options

-• Options: Those seeking a Grenada passport by investment have only two investment options available, either a donation to the National Transformation Fund or a pre-approved real estate investment.
-St Kitts and Nevis passport hopefuls have three investment options – a Sustainable Island State Contribution, property investment, or approved Public Benefit Projects.
+For a comparison of the Grenada citizenship by investment vs St Kitts investment options, those seeking a Grenada passport by investment have only two investment options available; either a donation to the National Transformation Fund or a pre-approved real estate investment.
+If the investment opportunities in Grenada vs St Kitts for citizens is a key consideration, St Kitts and Nevis passport hopefuls have more investment options – a Sustainable Island State Contribution, property investment, or approved Public Benefit Projects.
+Additionally, when measuring real estate investment for citizenship in Grenada and St Kitts, St Kitts has more government approved projects.

-• Qualifying investment: The cost of citizenship by investment in Grenada vs St Kitts varies, but Grenada generally has lower investment requirements.
-The St Kitts and Nevis CBI program has a minimum qualifying investment of $250,000 for a single applicant or $350,000 for a family of four.
-Grenada’s minimum qualifying investment is currently $150,000 for a single applicant and $200,000 for a family of four, making its CBI program more affordable than St Kitts.
+The cost of citizenship in Grenada vs St Kitts in 2024 varies, but Grenada generally has lower investment requirements.
+The St Kitts and Nevis CBI program has a minimum qualifying investment of $250,000 for a single applicant or a family of four.
+Grenada’s minimum qualifying investment is currently $235,000 for a single applicant or a family of four, making its CBI program more affordable than St Kitts.
+Processing and passport fees are also lower in Grenada.

 Family inclusion